-- Part 1 General Information: provides a general description of the requirement; - Part 2 Bidder Instructions: provides the instructions, clauses and conditions applicable to the bid solicitation: - Part 3 Bid Preparation Instructions: provides bidders with instructions on how to prepare their bid; - Part 4 Evaluation Procedures and Basis of Selection: indicates how the evaluation will be conducted, the evaluation criteria that must be addressed in the bid, and the basis of selection; - Part 5 Certifications: includes the certifications to be provided; - Part 6 Security Requirements - Part 7 Resulting Contract Clauses: includes the clauses and conditions that will apply to any resulting contract.
+- Part 1 General Information: provides a general description of the requirement; - Part 2 Bidder Instructions: provides the instructions, clauses and conditions applicable to the bid solicitation; - Part 3 Bid Preparation Instructions: provides bidders with instructions on how to prepare their bid; - Part 4 Evaluation Procedures and Basis of Selection: indicates how the evaluation will be conducted, the evaluation criteria that must be addressed in the bid, and the basis of selection; - Part 5 Certifications and Additional Information: includes the certifications and additional information to be provided; - Part 6 Security, Financial and Other Requirements: includes specific requirements that must be addressed by Bidders; and - Part 7 Resulting Contract Clauses: includes the clauses and conditions that will apply to any resulting contract.

-The Attachments include the Financial Bid Presentation Sheet, Mandatory Technical Criteria
+The Attachments include the Financial Bid Presentation Sheet and Mandatory Technical Criteria and any other attachments.

-The Annexes include the Statement of Work, the Basis of Payment and the Insurance Requirements.
+The Annexes include the Statement of Work, the Basis of Payment, Insurance Requirements and any other annexes.

-2. Summary
+1.2 Summary